Kawalyaa/Shoppaka_ecom/README.md

   - #          Shopla

-A new e-Commerce Flutter application that tracks your order progress in time thus bringing confidence to customers.
+This e-Commerce Flutter application tracks your order progress in time thus bringing confidence to customers, this comes to life with the integration of Firebase.

-This app enables customers to pay either on delivery or use mobile money payment system commonly used in Uganda.
+This app enables customers to pay either on delivery or use the Mobile Money payment system commonly used in Uganda.

 The app is 100% complete